The American’s With Disabilities (ADA) definition of “service animal” reads as follows:

 - Qualifying individuals who are military veterans, active duty military, or active or veteran first responders are eligible for full funding

-- Individuals who are seeking to apply under the Pawsitive Community Program (PCP) will qualify for up to a half scholarship if they complete a minimum of 250 hours with a pre–approved Arizona non-profit.
+- Individuals who are seeking to apply under the Pawsitive Community Program (PCP) will qualify for up to a half scholarship ($5,000) if they complete a minimum of 350 hours with the FSDS at our training facility.

 Is financial assistance available?